Varunyadavgithub/DSA-150-Fundamentals/README.md

     32. Finding the Sum of the Squares of All Even Numbers Up to N.
     33. Checking for Anagram Pairs in a List of Strings.
     34. Finding All Triplets in an Array That Sum to Zero.
+    35: Print a Pattern of Alternating 0s and 1s.

 ## 🚀 Getting Started